ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/designing-theoveranalyzed.md

 In trying to fix the padding of the site on Desktop, I was making changes to `global.less`, which is a stylesheet that makes changes to *all* implementations of the site -- desktop/tablet/phone.

-What I *should* have been doing was using the `@media` query to insure that the changes made to the desktop/tablet versions of the site did *not*[^9] effect the phone-sized versions of the site.
+What I *should* have been doing was using the `@media` query to insure that the changes made to the desktop/tablet versions of the site did *not*[^mq] effect the phone-sized versions of the site.

 Now, any sane person would have probably just traced back every change made to `global.less` and reverted it back to the default.